John F. Laboon: Priesthood

 Lieutenant Laboon resigned from naval service shortly after the end of World War II, and entered the Society of Jesus (Jesuits) on 31 October 1946.
 On 17 July 1956, Father Jake was ordained a Jesuit priest at Woodstock, Maryland.

 Father Laboon then applied for a commission in the U.S. Naval Reserve Chaplain Corps in February 1957, and in December 1958 was recalled to active duty.
 Over the course of the next 22 years, "Father Jake" served in various duty stations around the world, including Alaska, Hawaii, Japan and South Vietnam.
 While in Vietnam, he was awarded the Legion of Merit with Combat "V" for his fearless actions as battlefield Chaplain with the 3rd Marine Division in April 1969.

-Other notable milestones in a distinguished career, include the honor of nomination for promotion to the rank of admiral and service as chief of chaplains.
+Other notable milestones in his distinguished career included the honor of nomination for promotion to the rank of admiral and service as chief of chaplains.
 The Polaris submarine program was also blessed with having Father Jake as its first chaplain.
 The U.S. Naval Academy was likewise honored with his services as the Senior Catholic Chaplain.
 On 31 October 1980, Captain Laboon retired as Fleet Chaplain, U.S. Atlantic Fleet.

+Laboon appeared as himself on the April 21, 1959 episode of the CBS television game show To Tell the Truth, receiving two of four votes.

 After retirement from the navy, Father Laboon returned to Annapolis, Maryland, to oversee the construction of the Jesuit-retreat facility, Manresa-on-Severn, within view of the U.S. Naval Academy.
 His final assignment was pastor of St. Alphonsus Rodriguez Church in Woodstock, Maryland.
 He served there until his death on 1 August 1988.

 In 1993, the destroyer USS Laboon (DDG-58) was named in honor of Father Laboon.

 The Chaplain's Center at the Naval Academy is also named in his honor.